 As in previous years, the levies for individual firms are therefore based on information relating to the business level of the firms obtained from official sources or from the firms themselves.
-In the case of moneylenders, the total levy for this category is small and a flat-rate levy is therefore being charged.
+In the case of high cost credit providers, the total levy for this category is small and a flat-rate levy is therefore being charged.
 A summary of the approach is set out below.